aws/aws-sdk-ruby/README.md

 s3 = Aws.s3 # helper method returns a new client
 ```

-Each client provides one operation per API operation.
+Each client provides one method per API operation.
 Refer to the
 [API documentation](http://docs.amazonwebservices.com/sdkforruby/api/frames.html)
 for a complete list of available methods.